-Prerequisite: APCE 607 and consent of instructor.
+Prerequisite: APCE 607 or APCE 707 and consent of instructor.
 Supervised experience in interventions with children, adolescents, and families; including counseling and interview analysis, the use of audio and video tapes, client and supervisor feedback, and weekly seminars.
+S/U graded.
+Repeatable, maximum of 10 credits.